 The Alzheimer's Association Spring Symposium is the area’s premier source for up to date, relevant information about Alzheimer’s disease and related forms of dementia.
 The event features a full day of presentations by professionals whose expertise bears on practical and legal concerns related to dementia care.
-Attendees also have the opportunity to meet with representatives from over 40 businesses and non-profit organizations who provide services for families and professionals who care for someone with dementia.
+Attendees also have the opportunity to meet with representatives from businesses and non-profit organizations who provide services for families and professionals who care for someone with dementia.

 Professional Training for special dementia care programs for healthcare providers.